-Between 1790 and 2000, the United States conducted one national census every 10 years.
-In an effort to provide detailed information more frequently, beginning in 2005, the Census Bureau began conducting the nationwide American Community Survey (ACS) to collect data on a broad range of subjects on a regular basis.
+Beginning in 1790, the United States has conducted one national census every ten years.
+In an effort to provide detailed information more frequently, beginning in 2005, the Census Bureau also began conducting the nationwide American Community Survey (ACS) to collect data on a broad range of subjects on a regular basis.
 This survey was designed to supplement the brief “short form” decennial census which is still administered.
 The ACS has an annual sample size of about 3.5 million addresses, with survey information collected nearly every day of the year.
 Data are pooled across a calendar year to produce estimates for that year.
 As a result, ACS estimates reflect data that have been collected over a period of time rather than for a single point in time as in the decennial census.